-- 4.23 Due Process; Notice; Hearings; Examiner.
-The Tribal Commission shall provide due process and provide notice and a hearing if it is to utilize any of its enforcement capabilities in the administration of its powers and duties hereunder. - 4.23.1 No Hearing, Voluntary Resolution Whenever it shall appear to the satisfaction of the Tribal Commission that all of the interested parties involved in any proposed hearing have agreed concerning the matter at hand, the Tribal Commission may dismiss the issue without a hearing. - 4.23.2 Notice of Hearing The Tribal Commission shall, within five (5) days after the event giving rise to the concern, provide a written notice setting forth, with specificity, the issues to be resolved. - 4.23.3 Hearing The Tribal Commission shall, within five (5) days after the notice of hearing pursuant to 4.23.2, provide the affected parties the right to present oral or written testimony to all people interested therein as determined by the Tribal Commission. - 4.23.4 Examiner The Tribal Commission shall act as examiner for the purpose of holding any hearing, or the Tribal Commission may appoint a Person qualified in the law or possessing knowledge or expertise in the subject matter of the hearing to act as examiner for the purpose of holding any hearing.
-Any such appointment shall constitute a delegation to such examiner of the powers of the Tribal Commission under this Code with respect to any such hearing. - 4.23.5 Decision The Examiner shall render a written opinion within forty-eight (48) hours of the hearing. - 4.23.6 Appeals Affected parties may appeal a Tribal Commission determination by filing a written appeal to the Gaming Dispute Court within thirty (30) days of the Tribal Commission's or Examiner's final decision.
+- 4.21 Investigation The Tribal Gaming Commission, upon complaint or upon its own initiative or whenever it may deem it necessary in the performance of its duties or the exercise of its powers, may investigate and examine the operation and premises of any Person or Licensee within its jurisdiction.
+In conducting such investigation, the Tribal Gaming Commission shall make no order or final decisions without affording any affected party notice and a hearing pursuant to Section 4.22. - 4.22 Due Process; Notice; Hearings; Examiner The Tribal Gaming Commission shall provide due process and provide notice and a hearing if it is to utilize any of its enforcement capabilities in the administration of its powers and duties hereunder. - 4.22.1 No Hearing, Voluntary Resolution Whenever it shall appear to the satisfaction of the Tribal Gaming Commission that all of the interested parties involved in any proposed hearing have agreed concerning the matter at hand, the Tribal Gaming Commission may dismiss the issue without a hearing. - 4.22.2 Notice of Hearing The Tribal Gaming Commission shall, within 5 days after the event giving rise to the concern, provide a written notice setting forth, with specificity, the issues to be resolved. - 4.22.3 Hearing The Tribal Gaming Commission shall, within 5 days after the notice of hearing pursuant to 4.22.2, provide the affected parties the right to present oral or written testimony to all people interested therein as determined by the Tribal Gaming Commission. - 4.22.4 Examiner The Tribal Gaming Commission shall act as examiner for the purpose of holding any hearing, or the Tribal Gaming Commission may appoint a Person qualified in the law or possessing knowledge or expertise in the subject matter of the hearing to act as examiner for the purpose of holding any hearing.
+Any such appointment shall constitute a delegation to such examiner of the powers of the Tribal Gaming Commission under this Code with respect to any such hearing. - 4.22.5 Decision The Examiner shall render a written opinion within 48 hours of the hearing. - 4.22.6 Appeals Affected parties may appeal a Tribal Gaming Commission determination by filing a written appeal to the Gaming Dispute Court within thirty (30) days of the Tribal Gaming Commission's or Examiner's final decision.

-4.24 Appeals to Gaming Review Board.
+4.23 Appeals to Gaming Review Board